-Henry A. Whalen (1917-1973) participated in eight campaigns during World War II, serving in Europe, the Middle East, and Africa.
+Whalen participated in eight campaigns during World War II, serving in Europe, the Middle East, and Africa.
 Whalen saved the life of William C. Westmoreland (b.1914), who went on to earn the rank of general and command of the war effort in Vietnam; he also earned the Purple Heart, Silver Star, and three Bronze Stars for acts of distinguished valor and being wounded in action.
-After retiring from the military, Whalen was active in veterans’ affairs throughout he Bronx.
+After retiring from the military, Whalen was active in veterans’ affairs throughout the Bronx.
 One of his greatest accomplishments was getting the Kingsbridge Veterans’ Hospital project approved, though he did not live to see construction completed.
-Whalen lived a block from this park.

 Mayor John V. Lindsay (1921-2001) presented Whalen with a Certificate of Appreciation for his work supporting veterans’ interests.
-Whalen’s neighbors remembered him more as an active veteran and community activist than as a military hero.
-When fire destroyed Whalen’s home, as well as those of four of his neighbors, Whalen created a fund so that the families wouldn’t have to rely on themselves to rebuild.
-Soon after Whalen established the Norwood Civic Association for which he served as president.
-Whalen was also the president of the parish council at St. Brendan’s Church in the Bronx and for years helped organize the parade on Grand Boulevard and Concourse.
-He died at age 56.
+When fire destroyed Whalen’s home, as well as those of four of his neighbors, he created a fund so that the families wouldn’t have to rely on themselves to rebuild.
+Soon after, Whalen, who lived a block from this park, established the Norwood Civic Association for which he served as president.
+He was also the president of the parish council at St. Brendan’s Church in the Bronx and for years helped organize the parade on Grand Boulevard and Concourse.
+He died at age 56 in 1973.
 His funeral included military pallbearers and a 21-gun salute.
 He is buried in the National Cemetery on Long Island.

 A renovation in 2018 turned this “sitting park” into a multigenerational playground, with new game tables, play equipment, climbing blocks, and spray showers.
 The new park design is a befitting honor to Henry A. Whalen, who fought for his country and community.